kamal-sharma-de/python-sides/README.md

 Problem 12: Given a string, find the longest substring that reads the same backward as forward (LongestPalindrome.py).

 Problem 13: Design a function that efficiently picks a random integer (with equal probability) from a range considering a provided blacklist of integers.
 (Pick.py)

+Problem 14: Write a Python function that converts an ASCII string to a space-separated, lowercase hexadecimal string representation of each character's value.
+(ASCIItoHex.py)